Introduction

 Communicating Decision Rules Your Customer

 Finally, make sure that you communicate your decision rules to your customers.
+It is an ISO/IEC 17025 requirement.

 ISO/IEC 17025:2017 Requirement